tcotav/serverspec_setup_remote/README.md

 ## Serverspec Test Setup For Remote Hosts

+### Intro

+(Serverspec)[http://serverspec.org] is a great way to check if your servers are configured as you expect.
+From the website, "serverspec tests your servers' actual state through ssh access".
+Of the current scripting packages, I'm a huge fan of serverspec because I can use the same tests in development all the way out through production.
+A prod box isn't working right?
+We've automated here a way to make sure that it is in the state we expect for our app.
+Below I lay out a basic flexible framework for using `serverspec` with a variety of nodes and applications.

 ### Before you start, you need

   - a development chef server (hosted chef or otherwise)